Frank McCann: Military Brazilianist

 In addition to a reference bibliography, Frank McCann has also published several periodicals and was invited to write chapters in books, generally aimed at the Brazilian Expeditionary Force.
 Among these various contributions is the last chapter in the 3rd edition (revised and enlarged) of the book A Luta dos Pracinhas: A FEB 50 anos depois - uma visão crítica (The Fight of the Pracinhas: FEB 50 years later - a critical view), by Joel Silveira and Tassilo Mitke.
 In his journal Brazil and World War II: The Forgotten Ally.
-What did you do in the war, Zé Carioca?, McCann brings a global view of Brazil's participation in World War II, analyzing the strategic thinking of Brazilian leaders, such as Góes Monteiro and Getúlio Vargas, acting in the South Atlantic and in Italy.
+What did you do in the war, Zé Carioca?, McCann brings a global view of Brazil's participation in World War II, analyzing the strategic thinking of Brazilian leaders, such as Góis Monteiro and Getúlio Vargas, acting in the South Atlantic and in Italy.
 The text briefly analyzes Brazilian aviation, but its main focus is on the land component.
 About the expeditionary division, McCann concluded:"The FEB completed all the missions confided to it and compared favorably with the American divisions of the Fourth Corps.
 Unfortunately, the heavy symbolism of Monte Castello has obscured the FEB's victory at Montese on April 16, in which it took the town after a four-day gruelling battle, suffering 426 casualties.
-In the next days it fought to a standstill the German 148th Division and Fascist Italian Monte Rosa, San Marco, and Italia Divisions, which surrendered to General Mascarenhas on April 29–30.
-In a matter of days the Brazilians trapped and took the surrender of 2 generals, 800 officers, and 14,700 troops.
+In the next days, it fought to a standstill the German 148th Division and Fascist Italian Monte Rosa, San Marco, and Italia Divisions, which surrendered to General Mascarenhas on April 29–30.
+In a matter of days, the Brazilians trapped and took the surrender of 2 generals, 800 officers, and 14,700 troops.
 The 148th was the only intact German division to surrender on that front.
 Although they had little preparation and served under foreign command, against a combat-experienced enemy, the "Smoking Cobras," as the FEB was nicknamed, had shown, as one of their songs put it, the "fiber of the Brazilian army" and the "grandeza de nossa gente" [greatness of our people]."
 (McCann, 1995, pg.15)The song mentioned by McCann is Fibra de Herói (Hero Fiber).
 Other lesser-known books include Modern Brazil: Elites and Masses in Historical Perspective, co-authored with Michael L. Conniff, and A Nação Armada: Ensaios sobre a História do Exército Brasileiro.
 His latest book was Brazil and the United States During World War II and Its Aftermath: Negotiating Alliance and Balancing Giants, published on 6 October 2018 by publisher Palgrave MacMillan.

-The Brazilian government recognized his commitment to the study of the country, conferring him the title of Commander of the Order of Rio Branco (1987) and the Medalha do Pacificador (Peacemaker Medal, 1995).
+The Brazilian government recognized his commitment to the study of the country, conferring on him the titles of Commander of the Order of Rio Branco (1987) and the Medalha do Pacificador (Peacemaker Medal, 1995).
 Professor Frank McCann was fluent in Portuguese.